xpack/web-jekyll/pages/xbb/end-of-support.md

 ## Conclusions

-For Intel Linux, to preserve support for older distributions, the **Ubuntu 12 (precise)** (2.15) distribution was selected;
+For Intel GNU/Linux, to preserve support for older distributions, the **Ubuntu 12 (precise)** (2.15) distribution was selected;
 the resulting binaries should also run on RHEL 7 or newer;
 support for RHEL 6 was discontinued.